Resolution & Settlement

 - Realized PnL for that position

 Resolved positions move from Active Positions to the Resolved tab automatically.
-Your realized PnL is updated to reflect the final settlement, and the value is added to your total realized PnL in the portfolio overview.
+Realized PnL updates to reflect the final settlement, and the value is added to your total realized PnL in the portfolio overview.

 Resolution Criteria